b00tl04d/ism-notes-from-year-2-sem-2-onwards/README.md

 <br>

-## For the 5 remaining core modules in the course
+## For the 5 remaining core modules in the course (that I am studying for)

 <br>